Common plugs and connectors

 (Replaced the earlier BS 546 in the 1940s, 1950s)

 Exists in a number of variations

 - XLR5 - in the DMX specs, while most devices use only XLR3

 ...and various others, some of which are considered obsolete.

 There are some sockets that take both XLR and TRS (6.35mm, 1/4 inch TRS).

 XLR in pro audio is XLR3, and XLR3 is almost always a mono balanced (differential) line.

-You can put stereo on XLR5, but since this isn't very standard, it's often more practical to use two XLR3 cables.
+You can put stereo on XLR5, but since this isn't very standard, and on mixers it's often more practical to use two XLR3 cables.